Oregon becomes newest member of major digital library partnership

 Spring term instructors: get help accessing digital and print course materials, online library instruction in Canvas, resources for developing remote courses, and more

-Research guides, books, databases, special collections, and more to help you learn about Women's History and the 2020 theme, “Valiant Women of the Vote"
+Research guides, books, databases, special collections, and more to help you learn about Women's History and the 2021 theme, “Valiant Women of the Vote: Refusing to be Silenced"

 View thousands of video interviews with historically significant African Americans from the worlds of activism, business, education, politics, science, media, entertainment, and more.

 Connect with campus, educational, and support resources for veterans, active-duty military members, National Guard and Reserve members, and military families.